aurorascharff/next15-filterlist/STEPS.md

 - (Suspense Search because SearchParams with skeleton because SearchParams opt into dynamic rendering).
 - Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 Also turn on CSS inlining for even more speed.
 I need to make a production build, I've already deployed it so we can see it.
 - Open the second tab in new window.
+Reload it.
 - Copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger or slower chunks of static content.
 - Reload, its just there right away because its static.